Training & Lineage

 Relational & Developmental Inquiry

-These approaches inform how I work with groups and institutions to notice how participation, responsibility, and power organize themselves in real time.
+These approaches inform how I work with participation, responsibility, coordination, and collective world-making inside live group interaction.

 Applied Performing Arts & Aesthetic Practices